SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

    -> print(count as Any)
    <- Optional(5)

+..
+The test above is failing, which appears to be a compiler bug.
+   <rdar://problem/58484319> Swift 5.2 regression in keypaths

 You can mix and match components of key paths to access values that are deeply nested within a type.
 The following code accesses different values and properties